Stages of team development: Tuckman’s 5 stages explained

 Stage 2: Storming stage

-The second stage is the storming stage, where conflict arises in group development.
+The storming stage is where conflict arises in group development.
 As team members begin to define their roles and work styles, disagreements are inevitable.
-The storming stage of group development is often marked by clashes of opinions or power struggles.
-Though this can create tension, these conflicts help the group develop conflict resolution skills that strengthen team effectiveness.

 Pro Tip: Help team members move on to the next stage of group development by encouraging problem-solving and group decision making to manage conflicts constructively.